technologiestiftung/kulturdaten-webapp/README.md

+> [!NOTE]
+> This webapp is currently under development and not yet ready to be used by the public.

 # About

 The kulturdaten.berlin webapp that enables cultural actors to input and manage cultural data such as cultural offerings, events, locations.
-This webapp is currently under development and not yet ready to be used by the public.

 ## Installation